-Contact Earthsong Lodge for details on the nature of mushing trips.
 Please be aware that riding in or driving a sled pulled by dogs is inherently a physically challenging experience.

 This can be made worse when snow conditions are poor (snow helps insulate the passenger and driver from the numerous bounces and bumps that can occur on trail).